5 Ways to Make Sure Your Home is Insured to Value

-According to Marshall & Swift/Boeckh, a firm that many insurance companies rely on for help in calculating the value of houses, about 70% of U.S. homes are underinsured by an average of 10%-15%, with some homes being underinsured by 60% or more.
+Three out of five American homes are underinsured by an average of 20 percent according to CoreLogic, a firm that many insurance companies rely on for help in calculating the value of houses.
 Many homeowners don’t check to be sure their home is valued properly or that their insurance coverage is keeping pace with inflation.

 Five ways to make sure your home is insured for the proper value:

 - Provide your insurance agent with accurate, detailed information about the size, layout, and distinctive features of your home.
 The uniqueness of your home might add to the value.
 Make sure you share this information with your agent so he or she can make an informed decision regarding your specific needs.

 - Review your homeowners policy with your agent on a regular basis – at least every three years – once a year is best – to be sure your coverage is keeping pace with inflation and with increases in construction costs.

 - Close coverage gaps.
 Insure your house at 100% of its value, or purchase what is known as replacement or repair cost protection, which, for a fairly nominal fee, increases the payout you would receive for a total loss to your home by as much as 25% of the amount of your home’s value as stated in your insurance policy.

 - Increase your coverage when you remodel your home.
 Make sure you consult with your insurance agent to review your remodeling efforts.
 Remodeling usually increases the value of a house and it is important to keep track of these differences in valuation.